 A monetary award is an adjustment of the equities and rights of the parties concerning marital property.
 In other words, it is what a court orders one spouse to pay the other spouse so that what each takes from the marriage is fair under all the circumstances of the case.

 Maryland courts apply a three-step process: (1) Determine what property is marital property.
 (2) Determine the value of all marital property.
 (3) Make a monetary award as an adjustment of the equities and rights of the parties.

-Here is a list of some of the factors: (1) contributions, both monetary and nonmonetary, of each party to the well-being of the family (2) the value of all property interests of each party (3) economic circumstances of each party at time of award (4) circumstances that contributed to estrangement of parties (5) duration of marriage (6) age of each party (7) physical and mental condition of each party (8) how and when specific assets acquired, and efforts expended by each in accumulating marital property (9) alimony award and use and possession award (10) non-marital contribution to real property held as tenants by the entirety (11) any other factor deemed necessary or appropriate.
+Here is a list of some of the factors: (1) contributions, both monetary and nonmonetary, of each party to the well-being of the family; (2) the value of all property interests of each party; (3) economic circumstances of each party at time of award; (4) circumstances that contributed to estrangement of parties; (5) duration of marriage; (6) age of each party; (7) physical and mental condition of each party; (8) how and when specific assets were acquired, and efforts expended by each in accumulating marital property; (9) alimony award and use and possession award; (10) non-marital contribution to real property held as tenants by the entirety; (11) any other factor deemed necessary or appropriate.